-OSU Lima Counseling & Consultation Services provides a number of services for faculty & staff members on campus.
+Ohio State Lima Counseling and Consultation Services provides a number of services for faculty and staff members on campus.

 We are available to consult with you regarding any concerns you might have about an individual student, about dealing with sensitive topics in your classes, or other questions you may have.